trinhhungfischer/big-data-assignment/README.md

     └── wordcount-sorted-output
 ```

-## how to sort output <key, value> file
+## how to sort output <key  value> file

-For example, I want to sort [kmercount-output](kmercount/kmercount-output).
+for example, I want to sort [kmercount-output](kmercount/kmercount-output).
 Use this sort command in linux
 ```
 sort -nrk2 kmercount/kmercount-output -o kmercount/kmercount-sorted-output
 ```